M-CEE/Learn_Go/README.md

-This repo is created for all Golang scriots as I learn
+This repo is created for all Golang scripts as I learn